bpfree/westport_mussels_aoa/README.md

 * Fisheries: four datasets integrated in model (VMS [all fishing (2015-2016)], VMS [all fishing under 4 / 5 knots(2015-2016)], VTR [all gear types], large pelagic survey [2012 - 2021])

 * Natural and cultural resources:

+### **Model Runs**
+*8 October 2024*
+- Proposed export offshore wind cable corridors act as constraint
+- Munitions and explosives of concern replace unexploded ordnance locations and areas (act as constraint)
+- Remove combined protected resources from analysis
+- Any hex with constraint gets removed from final analysis

 ### **Issues**
 1. Munitions and explosives of concern superseded the unexploded ordnance data, so those data replaced the previous dataset in the analysis.
 Given that previously